d2l-ai/d2l-en/chapter_attention-mechanisms/multihead-attention.md

 #@tab pytorch
 #@save
 def transpose_qkv(X, num_heads):
+    """Transposition for parallel computation of multiple attention heads."""
     # Shape of input `X`:
     # (`batch_size`, no. of queries or key-value pairs, `num_hiddens`).
     # Shape of output `X`: